silshack/fall2013/_posts/landon/2013-10-14-todays-post.md

 ![first command line post](http://landonandjana.files.wordpress.com/2013/10/first-command-line.png?w=500&h=375)

 Here I thought I was done, but I was not.
 I looked at my view of the course blog and couldn't see the changes that I had made.
 I couldn't figure out why until I read Jaleesa's post.
 I had forgotten to `git push` my repository.
 My classmates offer the solution again.

+One more change, to make this tedious, unedited post even more tedious.
+I was having trouble pushing my changes to github when I looked at Ashley's post.
+I had forgotten to push to `origin gh-pages`.
+I had to pull in some unrelated changes I had made on github before I could push this file, but that was quickly done.